This is the best pumpkin pie recipe. It’s the classic easy pumpkin pie recipe that you can mix together in about five minutes.

 - Chewy sugar cookies are a must for the holidays.
 You can add sprinkles, drizzle chocolate, or just eat them perfectly plain.

 - Peanut butter fudge to die for is one of those recipes that you want to keep tucked away for each holiday.
 It’s easy to make and absolutely sinful and perfect for your festive party.

 - Brownie mix cookies might just win that coveted cookie exchange award.

 Check out the pumpkin pie recipe card below, grab those ingredients, and start baking!
-This is a great dessert any time of the year, especially around the Thanksgiving and Christmas holidays.
+This is the perfect dessert any time of the year, especially around the Thanksgiving and Christmas holidays.

 Then, share your comments below and click here to share a picture of your pie on the Pinterest Pin!
 If you made any changes or added something different, be sure to share with us so we can try it, too!